cessamutiaraa/User-Behavioral-Analysis/README.md

 We also created a dashboard of this project with Tableau https://public.tableau.com/app/profile/cessa.mutiara.aziz/viz/shared/BYS6Z2QZQ
 ## Forecasting Analysis - Expected Outcome
 For the expected outcome of the suggested campaign, we used forecasting analysis with Prophet method since it works best with time series that have strong seasonal effects and several seasons of historical data.
 Also it is robust to missing data and shifts in the trend, and typically handles outliers well.

 As we know, since the trend has down trend, so it does the forecasting for the some times in the future as shown in the graph belows:

 ![image](https://user-images.githubusercontent.com/123222363/216220139-3d7dc088-59b7-4d0c-b0c7-4051dd59b5df.png)

-So, to create an expected outcome if Uber can successfully implement the campaign, we decided to create a new data that the number of orders has been increased by 35% in the 2nd Semester of 2015 (from the result of the forecasting) to give a total increase ~ 3% in 1 year (2015).
+Thus, to create an expected outcome if Uber can successfully implement the campaign, we decided to create a new data that the number of orders has been increased by 35% in the 2nd Semester of 2015 (from the result of the forecasting) to give a total increase ~ 3% in 1 year (2015).

 ![image](https://user-images.githubusercontent.com/123222363/216225284-92ce9e8d-7235-41e3-87d5-18682dee58a8.png)

 ## Further Analysis
-The analysis can be more comprehensive, if we have revenue and cost data to do profit analysis and we can do a more detail & targeted of customer segmentation analysis if we can access more information of the users.
+The analysis can be more comprehensive if we have revenue and cost data to do profit analysis and we can do a more detail & targeted of customer segmentation analysis if we can access more information of the users.